bdoshen/Push-Notifications/README.md

-# PushNotificationsTest
+# PushNotifications

+This project was built to send native notifications to the device accessing this site.

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 10.1.4.

 ## Development server

-Run `ng serve` for a dev server.
-Navigate to `http://localhost:4200/`.
-The app will automatically reload if you change any of the source files.
+Since we are using a service worker to send messages natively, run the following commands in a terminal window after making any changes.
+The app will NOT automatically reload if you change any of the source files.

+ng build --prod
+http-server -p 8080 -c-1 dist/PushNotificationsTest

+Run the following commands in a different terminal window.
+These commands are changing the directory to the server folder within the app and running the server.js file.
+The server will run on port 3000.

+cd server
+node server.js

 ## Code scaffolding